mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 26 - Exceptions Polluting/readme.md

         }
         catch(FileException exception) {
             if (exception.description ==
-                (this.expectionMessages().
-                 errorDescriptionFileTemporaryLocked() {
+                (this.expectedMessages().errorDescriptionFileTemporaryLocked() {
                 // sleep and retry
                 // IF behavior is the same with all the exceptions
                 // just change the text on
                 // object creation and raise the incorrect instance }
             this.showErrorToUser(exception.messageToUser();
              // This example is simplified.
-You should translate the text }
+             // You should translate the text
+        }
         finally {
             try {
                 file.close();
              } catch (IOException ioException) {
                 ioException.printStackTrace();
              }
         }
     }